This article has links to products and services we love, which we may make commission from.

 Behind Princes Street is Rose Street, a cute cobbled lane with pubs and restaurants.

-The next street that runs adjacent is George Street where you’ll find upmarket shopping, restaurants and cocktail bars.
+The next street that runs adjacent is George Street, where you’ll find upmarket shopping, restaurants and cocktail bars. such as Le Monde and Tigerlily.

 A river walk called the Water of Leith will then take you from Stockbridge to Leith, a lively neighbourhood which is a big hit with foodies.